dyriusdev/dyriusdev/README.md

 ### Hi I'm Richardson!

-👩‍💻 Software Developer sharing my journey and learnings!
+👩‍💻 Software Developer sharing my journey and learnings!<br/>
-📚 Studing Computer Science at University of UNP, Brazil
+📚 Studing Computer Science at University of UNP, Brazil<br/>

 <!--
 **dyriusdev/dyriusdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.